functionland/docs/docs/RFCs/private-network.md

 - Functionland Issue:

 ## Background
-we are using IPFS as our file system. but IPFS is build to use for public data, and it does not support ACL, so we need to find a way to keep user safe until our security layer become mature.
+We are using IPFS as our file system.
+But IPFS is built to use for public data, and it does not support ACL, so we need to find a way to keep user safe until our security layer become mature.

 ## Problem Statement